Qualitative behavior of solutions for thermodynamically consistent Stefan problems with surface tension: Introduction

+In the recent publication \cite{Ha12} the author also obtains nonlinear stability of single spheres for the Stefan problem with the linearized transmission conditions \eqref{approx-Stefan}-\eqref{classic-Stefan} in case that all physical constants are taken to be 1, $\gamma_m=0$, and the (appropriately modified) stability condition $\zeta_\ast<1$ is satisfied.
+The method relies on higher order energy estimates and requires higher order regularity and compatibility conditions for the initial data, see also the remarks in e).

+Our results go beyond the results in \cite{Ha12} in several significant ways: we obtain existence and uniqueness results for arbitrary initial configurations, with only minimal regularity assumptions on the data.
+We also provide instability results, either in the case of connected equilibria with $\zeta_\ast>1$, or in the case of multiple spheres.
+It should be mentioned that the linearized stability analysis of multiple spheres is considerably more involved than the case of a single sphere.
+Moreover, we allow for general material laws and we include kinetic undercooling.
+Lastly, our setting allows for an interpretation of the equilibria in terms of the entropy functional.

+It should also be noted that the results and methods of our paper are not restricted to the thermodynamically consistent Stefan problem, but also apply to the case with linearized transmission conditions.
+In fact, the essential mathematcial difficulties encountered in the stability-instability analysis of equilibria are already present in the latter situation.

+Linear instability has been observed before in \cite{CJT95} for the particular case that $\Omega=\R^2$, where suitable boundary conditions for the temperature at infinity are imposed.
+It is then shown in \cite{CJT95} that equilibria are linearly unstable.
+This setting formally implies $\zeta_\ast=\infty$, which is in agreement with the instability condition $\zeta_\ast>1$ of this paper.

 If $\kappa_1=\kappa_2=0$ then we obtain a thermodynamically consistent quasi-stationary approximation of the Stefan problem with surface tension (and kinetic undercooling).
-Existence, uniqueness, regularity, and global existence of solutions for the quasi-stationary approximation with the Gibbs-Thomson law $u=\sigma\cH$ and the classical Stefan law \eqref{classic-Stefan} has been studied in \cite{Ba97,Che93,CHY96,ES96a,ES96b,ES97,ES98,FR01}.
-Existence and global existence of classical solutions for the quasi-stationary approximation with \eqref{approx-Stefan} and the classical Stefan law \eqref{classic-Stefan} has been investigated in \cite{Wu96,Kn07}.
+Existence and global existence of classical solutions for the quasi-stationary approximation with \eqref{approx-Stefan} with $\gamma_m\neq 0$ and the classical Stefan law \eqref{classic-Stefan} has been investigated in \cite{Wu96,Kn07}.